USF-HII/usf-hii.github.io/pages/hii-hpc/sinfo.md

 hii-test             9        12       64380        up           idle         infinite
 ```

-To find the total CPUs and Memory for all three HII partitions, here is a example command:
+To find the total CPUs and Memory for all three HII partitions, here is an example command:

 ```
 $ sinfo --partition=hii02,hii-test,hii-interactive --exact --noheader \